MP CM Kamal Nath's nephew Ratul Puri being questioned by ED in VVIP chopper case

 Digvijaya Singh upset after Kamal Nath govt withdraws security cover from RSS Bhopal office

-ED's special public prosecutors DP Singh and NK Matta yesterday told Special Judge Arvind Kumar that Gupta's extended custody was required so that he could be confronted with various people, including Puri, in the case pertaining to the scrapped Rs 3,600 crore chopper deal.
+ED's special public prosecutors D P Singh and N K Matta yesterday told Special Judge Arvind Kumar that Gupta's extended custody was required so that he could be confronted with various people, including Puri, in the case pertaining to the scrapped Rs 3,600 crore chopper deal.

 According to ED officials, Puri's name came up in a statement recorded by Dubai-based businessman Rajeev Saxena, who turned approver in the case after being deported from the United Arab Emirates.